-The mock redshift survey of the MRS was designed to reproduce the observed properties of the Sloan Digital Sky Survey (SDSS; e.g., Fukugita et al.\ 1996; Hogg et al.\ 2001; Smith et al.\ 2002; Strauss et al.\ 2002; York et al.\ 2000) and, hence, it has a relatively bright limiting magnitude.
-Because of this, only one or two satellites are typically identified for each host galaxy.
-Therefore, we investigate the spatial distribution of the satellite galaxies using ensemble averages.
-To do this, we stack many host-satellite pairs together, creating ``composite'' hosts, each of which have a large number of satellites after stacking.
-In order for this type of stacking to be reasonable, one has to be fairly certain that the vast majority of the hosts lie at the centers of their halos.
-While this may not be true for galaxies that dominate group systems (see, e.g., Skibba et al.\ 2011 and references therein), we know from AB10 that 94\% of the host galaxies in our sample reside at the centers of their halos.
-Therefore, stacking of the individual host galaxies to create composite hosts is justified.
+The Blaizot2006\_Allsky mock redshift survey was designed to reproduce the spectroscopic selection of the Sloan Digital Sky Survey (SDSS; e.g., Fukugita et al.\ 1996; Hogg et al.\ 2001; Smith et al.\ 2002; Strauss et al.\ 2002; York et al.\ 2000) and, hence, it has a relatively bright limiting AB magnitude of $r=18$.
+Because of this bright limiting magnitude, only one or two satellites are typically identified for each host galaxy, and the small number of satellites per host requires that the spatial distribution of the satellites be investigated using ensemble averages.
+We know from AB10 that 94\% of the host galaxies in our sample reside at the centers of their halos, and therefore it is reasonable to stack many individual host-satellite systems together, creating ``composite'' host-satellite systems from which we can determine the average spatial distribution of the satellites.
+We also note that no specific redshift cuts on the galaxy catalog, other than the cut that results from the limiting magnitude of $r=18$ (which was adopted for the creation of the mock redshift survey) are used for our sample selection.
+Our host galaxies have apparent magnitudes $r \lesssim 16$ and median redshifts $z_{\rm med} \simeq 0.05$ (see Figure~1 of AB10).
+That is, our sample is drawn from a set of objects that are brighter and closer than the spectroscopic completeness limits of both the SDSS and the mock redshift survey.